Section A: Do you need a Marriage Visitor Visa UK?

-If you are planning to marry or enter into a civil partnership in the UK you will need to carefully consider whether or not the Marriage Visitor Visa is the right visa for you.
+If you are planning to marry or enter into a civil partnership in the UK you will need to carefully consider whether or not the Marriage Visitor visa is the right visa for you.

-A Marriage Visitor Visa is needed if you are a foreign national wanting to travel to the UK to get married or register a civil partnership, or to give notice of your intention to do so, and you intend to leave the UK at the end of your visit.
+A Marriage Visitor visa is needed if you are a foreign national wanting to travel to the UK to get married or register a civil partnership, or to give notice of your intention to do so, and you intend to leave the UK at the end of your visit.
 You cannot get married in the UK under the Standard Visitor Visa.
-The Marriage Visitor Visa is designed specifically to allow foreign nationals to have their ceremony in the UK, and leave the country within a period of six months.
+The Marriage Visitor visa is designed specifically to allow foreign nationals to have their ceremony in the UK, and leave the country within a period of six months.

-The Marriage Visitor Visa is not suitable for individuals who plan to stay or settle in the UK after they are married or have registered a civil partnership.
-If you are looking to remain in the UK after you get married or form a civil partnership, the Marriage Visit visa would not be appropriate and you will need to consider alternatives.
+The Marriage Visitor visa is not suitable for individuals who plan to stay or settle in the UK after they are married or have registered a civil partnership.
+If you are looking to remain in the UK after you get married or form a civil partnership, the Marriage Visitor visa would not be appropriate and you will need to consider alternatives.
 For example, if your partner has settled status in the UK, such as ILR, you would instead look at the fiancé(e) visa.

 Section B: UK Marriage Visitor Visa Conditions

-With a Marriage Visitor Visa, you must not intend to live in the UK for extended periods through frequent or successive visits, or undertake any activities prohibited under the visa, such as work or study.
+With a Marriage Visitor visa, you must not intend to live in the UK for extended periods through frequent or successive visits, or undertake any activities prohibited under the visa, such as work or study.

-There may be other visa options available to you in the event that you wish to live and work in the UK after you get married or enter into a civil partnership; take advice on your circumstances and potential alternative immigration routes.
+There may be other visa options available to you in the event that you wish to live and work in the UK after you get married or enter into a civil partnership.
+Take advice on your circumstances and potential alternative immigration routes.

 Section C: Marriage Visitor Visa Requirements

-To be eligible to come to the UK under the Marriage Visitor Visa, you must be aged 18 or over.
+To be eligible to come to the UK under the Marriage Visitor visa, you must be aged 18 or over.
 This is a mandatory requirement and applies to both the applicant and their partner.
 Both individuals must also have the legal capacity to marry or enter into a civil partnership.
-You must also be free to marry or enter into a civil partnership, or give notice of marriage or civil partnership, in the UK within the validity period covered by their visa.
+You must also be free to marry or enter into a civil partnership, or give notice of marriage or civil partnership, in the UK within the validity period covered by your visa.

 You must be in a genuine relationship with your fiancé(e).
 You will need to provide evidence of your relationship to support your application.
 This can include photographs, correspondence, or statements from friends and family confirming the relationship and the intention to marry or enter a civil partnership in the UK.

-You will also need to show you plan to leave the UK at the end of yourvisit.
-This can be demonstrated through return travel tickets or evidence of ties to your home country, such as employment, property, or family commitments. .
+You will also need to show you plan to leave the UK at the end of your visit.
+This can be demonstrated through return travel tickets or evidence of ties to your home country, such as employment, property, or family commitments.

 You will have to prove you have sufficient funds to support yourself throughout your stay in the UK, including covering accommodation and living expenses without relying on public funds.
 Bank statements, pay slips, or a letter from a sponsor can serve as proof of financial stability.

-You may also need to provide tuberculosis (TB) test results if they are from a country where TB screening is required for UK visa applicants.
+You may also need to provide tuberculosis (TB) test results if you are from a country where TB screening is required for UK visa applicants.
 The test must be from a clinic approved by the Home Office.

-Provided you meet the eligibility requirements, you apply for a Marriage Visitor Visa before you visit.
+Provided you meet the eligibility requirements, you apply for a Marriage Visitor visa before you visit.
 You should apply via the UK Home Office website no more than 3 months before you intend to travel.

 Note that the application centre may retain your passport while your application is being processed.

-When applying for a Marriage Visitor Visa you will be required to submit a number of documents to prove you meet the eligibility requirements, including but not necessarily limited to, the following:
+When applying for a Marriage Visitor visa you will be required to submit a number of documents to prove you meet the eligibility requirements, including but not necessarily limited to, the following:

 a.
 Valid Passport or Travel Document